7Factor/katas/README.md

 We try to name things in a good way, so please stick to sane conventions that are reproducible across other katas.

+The easiest way to do that is to pull the `_blank` project inside the folder of your language of choice and roll that way.
+If a template doesn't exist, make one and submit it!

 Have fun!